A Terrifying, Deadly Storm Struck Idaho In 1949 And No One Saw It Coming

-The start of winter in 1948 was a test of endurance, but nothing could have prepared southern Idaho for the monstrous storm that would hit in the new year.
+The start of winter in Idaho in 1948 was a test of endurance, but nothing could have prepared the southern part of the state for the monstrous storm that would hit in the new year.

-As the snow began to pile up around Christmas, families invested in shovels, canned goods, chains, and rope--just in case.
+As the snow began to pile up around Christmas, families invested in shovels, canned goods, chains, and rope —just in case.
 But roads were still open.

 Then, on January 9, the Times News reported that the temperature across the Magic Valley alone plummeted to -18.

-The snow started again...but this time, it didn't stop.
+The snow started again ... but this time, it didn't stop.

 The line of snowplows was constant, pushing snow off the main roads until the buildup was so great that entire cities became barricaded from one another.